-The Lookup program is part of the Fleet Options package (which is briefly described in the Optional packages chapter in this manual), and it requires version 2.1 or later of the Site Controller software.
+The Lookup program is part of the Fleet Options package (which is briefly described in "SC III Optional Packages" on page 245), and it requires version 3.0 or later of the Site Controller software.

-The Lookup program lets you quickly set up accounts for customers, using these card types:
+The Lookup program lets you quickly set up accounts for customers, using these types of cards:

 - code card-which can also be cardless, when a user manually enters the account number at a keypad.
-In this chapter, discussions of code cards should be taken as also referring to cardless accounts.
+In this manual, discussions of code cards should be taken as also referring to cardless accounts.

 - club card (private-issue)

 - bank card (credit or debit card)

 Under the Lookup program you do not have to encode restrictions on the cards.
-Instead, the restrictions and customer information are contained in a lookup file.
+The restrictions and customer information are contained in records in a lookup file.